 The CDC is looking into a stomach bug outbreak at the Grand Canyon

-Hundreds of visitors to the Grand Canyon left with more than selfies and prickly pear candy this summer.
-A record number of norovirus cases hit the park's backcountry - so many cases, the U.S. Park Service asked for help from the Centers for Disease Control and Prevention.
+Hundreds of visitors to the Grand Canyon took home more than selfies and prickly pear candy this summer.
+A record number of norovirus cases hit the park's backcountry.
+There were so many cases the National Park Service asked for help from the Centers for Disease Control and Prevention.
 Luke Runyon of member station KUNC spoke with some of the unlucky travelers.

 LUKE RUNYON, BYLINE: Jacquie King and a group of 14 friends launched their rafts into the Colorado River in early May.
 The trip started smoothly, other than it being unseasonably warm.
 But when they ran into other rafters, they were warned.
 Norovirus was sweeping through the canyon.
 By Day 9, one person in King's group was sick - stomach troubles.

-JACQUIE KING: After patient zero, it was one or two people a day going down.
+JACQUIE KING: After patient zero, it was one to two people a day going down.
 Our worst day was when we ran Upset Rapid.

 RUNYON: Upset is a huge, roiling whitewater rapid right in the middle of the canyon.